 Bronson Laboratories Vitamin B 100 Complex

 B vitamins, including B12, generally promote a healthy nervous system and positive mood.
 However, Gladd points out that it's important to supplement these vitamins with a healthy diet.
-"Ideally, our B vitamin needs are satisfied by a diet rich in a wide variety of whole foods, and a healthy digestive tract with allows us to absorb nutrients effectively," Gladd explains.
-"Sadly many of us suffer from dietary insufficiencies or digestive issues, so vitamin B supplementation might be a useful option for rebalancing the body to help support better focus and higher energy levels."
+"Ideally, our B vitamin needs are satisfied by a diet rich in a wide variety of whole foods, and a healthy digestive tract that allows us to absorb nutrients effectively," Gladd explains.
+"Sadly, many of us suffer from dietary insufficiencies or digestive issues, so vitamin B supplementation might be a useful option for rebalancing the body to help support better focus and higher energy levels."